monsoonmaelstrom/book2/book2.md

 “Davy will be back soon with new clothes, and Alex is going to bring some food.”

-“Okay,” I say and then I sink below water.
+“Okay,” I acknowledge and then I sink below the water.

 I count to a hundred.
 I consider the merits of trying for another hundred before coming up for air, but that would probably be stupid.
 The water runs down my face stinging the cut on my cheek as I break the surface and take a breath.